jqwang2373/RLEQ/SWF/README.md

-# Social Welfare Function Leaderboard: When LLM Agents Allocate Social Welfare
+# Social Welfare Function Leaderboard

 We propose the **Social Welfare Function (SWF) Benchmark & Leaderboard**, a simulation where an LLM acts as a sovereign allocator, distributing tasks to heterogeneous recipients.
 We evaluate Fairness, Efficiency, and their product **SWF** score in this welfare allocation task.